 Too many cooks spoil the soup – someone will drop the ball

 Even in the best possible situation someone else will drop the ball or delay a lender.
 Like a buyer, a title company, or the appraiser won’t be able to gain immediate access to the property.
 Or the IRS will not provide the tax transcripts we need fast enough.
 There are a lot of third parties that provide critical information that are out of a mortgage lender’s control.
 Getting a mortgage in 21 days is a no error, “drop everything” situation.
 And it is almost certain some party won’t be able to drop everything when they are called on to execute their role immediately.

 In November, a mortgage in 21 days is never possible.
 You’ll lose time due to the federal holiday for Veteran’s Day in November that many businesses close for.
 Then we’ll lose at least two more days Thanksgiving week.
 And very likely we’ll lose another half day or full day due to the fact that a lot of people are leaving town the Tuesday and Wednesday before Thanksgiving.
 Losing all that time makes closing on a mortgage in 21 days impossible in November.
 Once we deduct time for all the days off and weekends it becomes a 17 to 18-day close!

 What is realistic?

-I would always allow for at least a 30-day close so that your work, family and any travel plans are not put on hold or upset.
+In general I would always allow for at least a 30-day close.
+This way your work, family and any travel plans are not put on hold or upset.

 In the month of November I’d plan on a 30-day close plus at least 3 more days for the above mentioned holidays.
-Rather than setting yourself up for possible failure and having everyone upset that you can’t make the contractually required closing date, and even possibly suffering from some sort of financial penalty or voiding of the contract, you should plan conservatively and then move faster if possible.
+Don’t set yourself up for possible failure and have everyone upset that you can’t make the contractually required closing date.
+You may even possibly suffer from some sort of financial penalty or voiding of the contract if you miss the closing date.
+You should plan conservatively and then move up the closing date if possible.